-Debunking The Top 10 Fears About Getting Sober
+Debunking The Top 10 Myths About Getting Sober

 One of the things that really hindered me from getting sober for a long time, was the fact that I carried many fears about living life without drinking.
 I had so many questions about what my future would look like if I never drank again, that all the wondering often kept me awake at night.
 I actually did not know any people who lived without ever drinking, and my fear of being the outcast or being constantly judged by people was overwhelming!